hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-17-how-to-deploy-a-wordpress-website-onto-ipfs.md

 ## Pushing the Site to IPFS through Fleek

 Fleek will take care of deploying the site to IPFS.
-In order to allow Fleek to get the files, we must first push the exported site to [github](https://github.com/).
+To allow Fleek to get the files, we must first push the exported site to [github](https://github.com/).
 To do so, simply create a new repository and follow the instructions.
-Once you are done, the result should look similar to the following repo: <https://github.com/SamueleA/wordpress-fleek>, with the index.html file in the root folder.Then, we log into Fleek and add a new site.
+Once you are done, the result should look similar to the following repo: <https://github.com/SamueleA/wordpress-fleek>, with the index.html file in the root folder.
+Then, we log into Fleek and add a new site.

 ![](./media/wordpress4.png)

-We must authenticate with our github account and find the repo containing the Wordpress file.
+We must authenticate with our GitHub account and find the repo containing the Wordpress file.

 ![](./media/wordpress5.png)